 An Agrarian Retreat by Walker Warner Architects

-This lovely private residence located in Woodside, California, has been recently completed by Walker Warner Architects.
+An Agrarian Retreat is a lovely private residence located in Woodside, California, recently completed by Walker Warner Architects.

-The organizing concept for this project began as an exploration of separate buildings arranged to create a variety of complementary indoor and outdoor living experiences.
-Given the rural context of the town of Woodside, regional agrarian compounds and iconic forms were referenced for inspiration, as well as functionality.
-The home’s form is a compilation of three primary buildings—the main house, an office, and a barn—arranged around a central courtyard anchored by a water feature to create a variety of complementary indoor-outdoor spaces and diverse living opportunities.
-“It’s a contemporary interpretation of rural and traditional dwellings,” says principal architect Greg Warner.
-A fourth structure—the pool house—is a series of three pavilions aligned on the same axis using similar materials as an inventive counterpart to the main buildings.
+The organizing concept of this project started with an exploration of separate buildings designed to create a variety of complementary indoor and outdoor living experiences.
+Drawing inspiration from the rural context of Woodside, regional agrarian compounds, and iconic forms were referenced for both aesthetics and functionality.
+The home consists of three main buildings—a primary residence, an office, and a barn—arranged around a central courtyard with a water feature, creating diverse living opportunities.
+“It’s a contemporary interpretation of rural and traditional dwellings,” explains principal architect Greg Warner.
+A fourth structure, the pool house, comprises three pavilions aligned on the same axis and uses similar materials as a creative counterpart to the main buildings.

-All buildings share a common language of strong asymmetrical lines with a shared material palette of stone, Western red cedar, glass, and steel, together under a zinc roof.
-The use of stone evokes rusticity; rooting portions of the structures to past homesteads, while the random patterned cedar planking and zinc roofing, recall the rural vernacular of the California hay barn.
-By inserting exposed steel and large expanses of glass, the home is given a contrasting, contemporary feel.
-The barn, positioned at the front of the property, serves as a symbolic entry, reinforcing the rural character of the surrounding context.
-An open passageway leading through the barn dramatically frames the entry facade of the main residence beyond.
-Upon entering the courtyard, loosely formed by three structures, the balance of space and material enliven the project as a whole.
+All buildings feature a common language of bold, asymmetrical lines and a shared material palette of stone, Western red cedar, glass, and steel, all under a zinc roof.
+Stone adds a rustic touch, connecting parts of the structures to past homesteads, while the random patterned cedar planking and zinc roofing evoke the rural vernacular of California hay barns.
+The incorporation of exposed steel and large expanses of glass provide a contrasting, contemporary feel.
+The barn, located at the front of the property, acts as a symbolic entry that reinforces the rural character of the surrounding context.
+An open passageway through the barn dramatically frames the entry facade of the main residence beyond.
+Upon entering the courtyard, the balance of space and material enlivens the entire project.

-The primary residence boasts two main living spaces—adjacent living-dining areas and a kitchen abutting a family room.
-A master suite, three bedrooms and a study make up the second floor.
-For the interiors, big, heavy furniture took a backseat to more transparent items so as not to take away from the architecture and exteriors.
-Yet they were careful to keep them comfortable to allow for the full experience of both the site and the company within it.
+The primary residence features two main living spaces—an adjacent living-dining area and a kitchen that opens up to a family room.
+The second floor comprises a master suite, three bedrooms, and a study.
+For the interiors, large, heavy furniture was replaced with more transparent pieces to avoid detracting from the architecture and exteriors.
+However, comfort was not compromised, ensuring a complete experience of both the site and the company within it.

 Photography by Matthew Millman